jabud/math_animations/README.md

 # math_animations

 Project with animations for mathematical objects, equations and their behavior with python 3.

-Still a lot to work on, but it's useful for simple mathematical examples.
+Still a lot to work to do, but it's useful for simple mathematical examples.
-The project is intended to create educational animations, particularly videos, so each part runs separately and you can save each section of your animation.
+The project is intended to create intuitive animations.

+To create videos I run animations in separate steps and then join each section as complete video.

 ### Some examples:
 A cube skeleton, from geometry folder.